liaosteven/hugopersonalsite/content/post/basic_intro_betting_3.md

 1. The Saints are playing the Panthers.
 The moneyline for the Saints is -150 and the money for the Panthers is +130.
 Assuming no tie, what are the implied odds of each outcome occurring?

-2. In the previous example, what is the juice?
+2. In the previous question, what is the juice?

 3. Suppose a rival sportsbook posts the moneyline for the Saints as -145 and the Panthers as +135.
 Now, what are the implied odds of each outcome occurring?
 What is the juice?